 The Stitch Fund - How it all began ...

-Dr. Kristen Mason picks up the story: "The big Yellow Lab arrived at the hospital badly injured, emaciated, dehydrated and in obvious shock.
-It appeared he had been attacked by another dog or several dogs.
-Bite wounds had punctured his shoulders and back allowing severe infection to set in with blood accumulating in large pockets beneath the skin.
+The attending veterinarian, Dr. Kristen Mason, picks up the story: "The big Yellow Lab arrived at the hospital badly injured, emaciated, dehydrated and in obvious shock.
+It looked like he had been attacked by another dog or several dogs.
+Bite wounds had punctured his shoulders and back causing severe infection to set in with blood accumulating in large pockets beneath the skin.
 I had to make a sizable incision to lift the skin and disinfect the underlying area.
-Over 100 stitches were required to close the surgical site.
-The dog had to be hospitalized for ten days while he recovered from his ordeal."
+Over 100 stitches were required (hence the name) to close the surgical site.
+Stitch had to be hospitalized for ten days while he recovered from his ordeal."

-That was almost ten years ago.
-Before ICARE established the Stitch Fund in 2002, ill or injured Shelter animals were usually humanely euthanized because the County budget did not and does not provide for "special needs" animals.
-Ever since then, the ICARE Stitch Fund has been providing lifesaving treatment for these very deserving animals and making it possible for them to find loving, adoptive homes.
+Before ICARE established the Stitch Fund in 2002, ill or injured Shelter animals were typically euthanized because Inyo County's budget did not and still does not provide for "special needs" animals.
+Needless to say, the ICARE vowed to continue to seek financial support for the Stitch Fund so all of the Shelter animals in need will receive lifesaving veterinary care, so they can be placed up for adoption to loving homes.

 This is what the Stitch Fund has spent on Shelter animals in need since it started.
 We couldn't do it without you and are grateful for the many, many dogs and cats you have helped!

 If you'd like to help a special needs Shelter cat or dog, your donation to the ICARE Stitch Fund will do just that.